 Continuous Deployment

 Mature Continuous Deployment (C/D) pipelines involve both CI and CD.
 C/D automates the release of production-ready builds to a codebase.
 Apps become automatically released into production through continuous deployment.
-The absence of a manual gate in pipeline stages before production makes highly designed test automation crucial.
+The absence of a manual gate in CD pipeline stages before production makes highly designed test automation crucial.
 With continuous delivery, developers can deploy apps to a cloud environment, including the consolidated artifact repository, within minutes if they pass automated tests.

 Continuous Delivery vs. Continuous Deployment